ActiveThis profile is actively maintained

 About Arab African International Bank

 The first Arab multinational bank, Arab African International Bank (AAIB), is a joint venture between the Central Bank of Egypt and the Kuwait Investment Authority, incorporated in 1964.
 The Arab African International Bank provides retail, corporate, and investment banking services in Egypt and internationally.
 The company offers various personal banking products and services.
-The AAIB is the first Egyptian bank to adopt the Equator Principles in January 2009.
-In December 2016 the bank controlled assets worth USD 9.98 billion.
+In January 2009 the AAIB became the first Egyptian bank to adopt the Equator Principles.

 While BankTrack criticizes Equator Principles, IFC celebrates Community of Learning